uthcode/learntosolveit/source/python.rst

     Some objects allow you to change their content, while some objects will not allow you to change the content.
-The type is represented by type object which knows more obout the objects of this type, like how many memory they occupy, what methods they have.
+The type is represented by type object which knows more obout the objects of this type, like how much memory they occupy, what methods they have.

     * Objects have 0 or more methods.